alicanyilmazz/IdentityServer/README.md

 # IdentityServer4 Sample Repository

 This repository is prepared to exemplify how to use IdentityServer4 and its various flow types.
-It contains 6 branches, each focusing on different aspects.
+It contains `6 branches`, `each focusing on different aspects`.
 ## Overview of Flows

 - **`Client Credential Grant`**